reyk/bubblebabble-rs/README.md

 ## Copyright and license

-Licensed under an BSD-style license, see [LICENSE] for details.
+Licensed under a BSD-style license, see [LICENSE] for details.

 [LICENSE]: LICENSE